ufal/mtmonkey/README.md

 ---------------

-For a detailed description of the API used by MTMonkey, see the paper referenced above and `API.md`.
+For a detailed description of the API used by MTMonkey, see `API.md` and the paper referenced above.

 Acknowledgements
 ----------------